The Bachelor (American TV series) season 1

 The Bachelor was the first season of ABC reality television series The Bachelor.
 The show featured 31-year-old Alex Michel, a Harvard educated management consultant from Charlottesville, Virginia.
 The season premiered on March 25, 2002, and concluded on April 25, 2002 with Michel choosing to pursue a relationship with 23-year-old event planner Amanda Marsh.
 They broke up several months later.

 Contestants

 The following is the list of bachelorettes for this season:

 Future appearances

 Trista Rehn was chosen to be the Bachelorette for the first season of The Bachelorette.
-Shannon Oliver appeared in episode 3 of the first season of The Bachelorette to give Trista Rehn advice.
+Shannon Oliver appeared in episode 3 of the first season of The Bachelorette to give Trista advice.

 Amy Anzel appeared in Trista's wedding mini-series and would go on to act in several projects, most notably having a role in Kick Ass 2.
 She also competed in the UK version of The Apprentice in 2022.